calooper/EventTrackerProject/README.md

 repository and that the controller was returning a JSON representation of an object rather than an MV object or String - as in MVC.
 The JPA repository seems a bit like magic and so that was also a new challenge, but well-worth any struggle.

+I used Time and LocalDate for a couple variables for my Fast entity.
+This created a couple issues with MySQl workbench and also the parsing from the front-end to the controller.
+I was able to resolve this MySQL issue by inputing the time numerical-only.
+The other LocalDate issue in the controller was resolved by parsing a String date into a LocalDate.

+### Stretch Goals
 I did not use any custom queries for this project, but as we move forward to next week's homework and keep building on this project, there might be a need to implement any custom queries.